warptools/warpforge/examples/500-cli/cli.md

 }
 ```

-Because we haven't asked for verbose output, and it's successfully checked, the output is nothing:
+Because it was successfully checked, the output is nothing:

 [testmark]:# (checkplot/output)
 ```